Home > News

 "To maintain our reputation for quality and reliability, it is essential to keep colour under control," says Smith.
 "Colour excellence is a marketing tool for us but also a productivity booster – our printers get to match proofs much faster and there is little waste.
 In servicing international brands, we have to be internationally-compliant and Mellow Colour ISO 12647-2:2013 gets us there.
 The PrintSpec software pinpoints any issues with colour and clearly sets the parameters for in or out-of-spec colour, there's no subjective assessment or guesswork anymore, which is very reassuring for our clients."

 Crowther describes the process: "First, Advance Press's two Epson Spectroproofer 9900s needed to be upgraded with the ILS30 spectroproofer to enable M1 mode and new proofing media optimised with OBAs.
-The proofing software – ORIS ColorTuner – also required an upgrade.
-The prepress personnel John Austin and Vuk Svarog are very competent and quick to learn all about the new 2013 standard; how to implement it and keep it that way."
+The proofing software – ORIS ColorTuner – also required an upgrade."

 Staying Top of the Game